 - Specialty: Note that it doesn’t technically call this option an espresso.
 That is because the specialty coffee is actually a coffee concentrate.
-So it might be a little meh if consumed as a shot, but it’s perfect for, well, specialty drinks like cappuccinos or lattes.
+So it might be a little disappointing if consumed as a shot, but it’s perfect for, well, specialty drinks like cappuccinos or lattes.

 - Cafe forte: For the true coffee snobs out there, this brewing feature makes a pretty successful attempt at highlighting the specific flavor notes of your favorite grounds.
-This is a beverage you CAN drink black.
+This is a beverage you can drink black.

 The main pull of Keurig machines is their efficiency and simplicity.
 They can brew a decent-tasting cup or carafe in a surprisingly short amount of time.
-Plus they’re super user friendly.
+Plus they’re super user-friendly.

 What To Expect

-- Super fast brewing: All Keurigs brew in a minute or less, though heat-up time varies from machine to machine.
+- Super fast brewing: All Keurigs brew in a minute or less, though the heat-up time varies from machine to machine.

 - Removable components: As we mentioned earlier, this brand prides itself on being low-maintenance.
 For that reason, they include removable drip trays and water reservoirs.

-- Auto-off: This is a power saving and safety feature.
+- Auto-off: This is a power-saving and safety feature.
 It powers off the heating element of the machine after a programmed set of time (from 1 minute to 2 hours) has elapsed.